templ-fun/evm-protocol/docs/MINIAPP_DEPLOYMENT.md

 This guide explains how to ship the Templ mini app to production.
 Follow each section in order: the mini app should only be promoted once every checklist item reports green.

 ## 1. Prerequisites
-- Production frontend deployed at `https://app.templ.fun/` (or the domain you registered with Warpcast).
+- Production frontend deployed at the exact domain you registered with Warpcast (e.g. `https://app.templ.fun/`).
+Farcaster clients fetch `/.well-known/farcaster.json` from that origin, so avoid mismatched domains or deep-link only builds.
 - Backend deployment reachable at `https://api.templ.fun/`.
 - Access to the Warpcast Developer Tools: <https://farcaster.xyz/~/developers/mini-apps>.
-- Farcaster hub read access (either Neynar or your own hub) and API credentials when required.
+- Farcaster hub read access (either Neynar or your own hub) and API credentials when required—webhook signature verification uses the hub endpoint described in the [publishing guide](https://miniapps.farcaster.xyz/docs/guides/publishing).
+- Node.js 22.11+ with npm (the Mini App SDK requires the latest LTS runtime).

 ## 2. Prepare Assets & Manifest
 1. Replace the placeholder PNGs under `frontend/public/miniapp/` with production assets: